 Parents are encouraged to get involved in El Rodeo School's learning community by volunteering their time, attending school events, or sharing in the decision-making process.
 School staff welcome parents' assistance in the classroom and library, chaperoning field trips, and with fundraising efforts.
 Back to School Night, Open House, Multicultural Week, Outdoor Education, student performances, Family BBQ's, Ice Cream Social, Fun Run, Bedtime with Books, Musical Theater, Student Variety Show, and service learning projects provide opportunities for parents to interact with school staff while supporting their child's efforts.
 Parent education nights and PTA-sponsored workshops are held throughout the school year, offering families the tools and knowledge to successfully support academic efforts at home.
-The School Site Council, Parent Teacher Association, GATE Advisory Committee, District English Language Advisory Council, and English Language Advisory Council provide opportunities for parents to have input on curricular programs and financial planning.
+The School Site Council, Parent Teacher Association, GATE Advisory Committee, District English Language Advisory Council, and Language Advisory Council provide Enalish opportunities for parents to have input on curricular programs and financial planning.
 Parents seeking more information about becoming an active member in the school community may contact the school office manager or office assistant at (310) 229-3670.

 School-to-home communication takes place in a variety of formats.
 Some teachers prepare weekly newsletters to update parents on classroom activities and assignments.
 Quarterly progress reports are distributed to sixth, seventh, and eighth grade students every ten weeks and reflect the status of individual academic progress.
-Jupiter Grades, an on-line web-based program, allows teachers to post homework and assignments for student and parent access available on the web at Blackboard Connect is an iupitergrades.com.
-Internet-based telephone messaging system that forwards personalized messages from school staff to each student's home.
+Jupiter Grades, an on-line web-based program, allows teachers to post homework and assignments for student and parent access available on the web at jupitergrades.com.
+Our Aeries student information system includes a parent communication component that allows school personnel to email families regarding school events and news.
 Parents are encouraged to contact school staff through e-mail and check the school's website for valuable information about the school, PTA, staff, and schedules.
 At the front of the school, signage on the fencing displays current news and announcements.